marcus-at-localhost/docs/en/administration/installation.md

 V. Create MySQL database and user.
 User must have all privileges for database.
 You can create database and user with all privileges by executing next few commands:

+> If MySQL Database is not installed, you need to install it.

 Connect to mysql:
 ```
 mysql -u root -p